Part 0

 5. Read this book as a book about artifacts

-This artifact-driven approach has three practical advantages.
+That reading model has three practical advantages.

-The conclusion of CH01 is simple: AI agents do not fail only because the model is weak.
+The conclusion of CH01 is simple.
+AI agents do not fail only because the model is weak.
 They fail because the path from request to completion is under-designed.
 The rest of the book builds that path, starting with Prompt Engineering.

 Bad / Good Example